-- develop contextual knowledge of the location of globally significant places – both terrestrial and marine – including their defining physical and human characteristics and how these provide a geographical context for understanding the actions of processes
+- develop contextual knowledge of the location of globally significant places – including their defining physical and human characteristics

-§ interpret a range of sources of geographical information, including maps, diagrams, globes, aerial photographs and Geographical Information Systems (GIS)
+-interpret a range of sources of geographical information, including maps, diagrams, globes, aerial photographs and Geographical Information Systems

-At East Sheen Primary School we have a wide range of resources to support the teaching of geography.
-Each classroom is equipped with world maps and globes and many interactive materials.
+At East Sheen Primary School, we have a wide range of resources to support the teaching of Geography.
+Each classroom is equipped with world maps and globes and some interactive materials.
 We also use our school grounds and local environment for map work and field study, including visits to the Thames, Richmond Park and a residential trip to Henley Fort in Y4.
-We encourage the children to make cross curricular links, e.g. understanding the importance of crossing points on the Thames when looking at Roman settlement in Britain.